11 Deep Learning/Neural Networks

 11.2.2 Softmax Activation Function

-Since the outputs are dependent, essentially the probabilities that a given input is a specific image, this model will use the softmax activation function for the output layer.
+Since the outputs are dependent, they represent the probabilities that a given input corresponds to each possible image class and must sum to 1, this model will use the softmax activation function for the output layer.

 11.2.3 Minimization by Cross-Entropy